jamking/WeatherApp/README.md

 # WeatherApp
 Weather app
+- The whole app was developed using Android Studio 4.0
 - Known Issues:
   The city list JSON file is too big so on my emulator it takes around 7 seconds to load.
 The bottleneck is json deserialisation.
 - Possible solution: